-This is without a doubt that our country is blessed with spectacular beauty at every corner and the more I am going into the remotest part of India, the more I fall in love with it.
-Apparently, Uttarakhand is one state with tops my list of travels, whenever I am looking to spend some quality time with myself.
-But, it is also a state which never fails to impress me with its hidden beauty each time.
+This is without a doubt that our country is blessed with spectacular beauty at every corner.
+The more I am going remotest into India, the more I am falling in love with it.
+Apparently, Uttarakhand is one state with tops my travel list, whenever I am looking to spend some quality time with myself and relax.
+But, this is also one state which never fails to impress me with its hidden beauty each time.

-Whether I call it a blessing in disguise but its negligible space on the tourists map means that you are guaranteed a peaceful life, away from all the maddening crowd and sounds.
-The location of this village is such that you won’t miss the prolific view of the enchanting himalayas, which covers this village from all sides.
+Whether I call it a blessing in disguise but the negligible space of Raithal Village on the tourist map means that you are guaranteed a peaceful life, away from the maddening crowd.
+The location of this Raithal village is such that you won’t miss the prolific view of enchanting himalayas, which covers this village from all sides.

-The best part is there is not much to do or see here and therefore this becomes a perfect destination for those who want to seek relaxation from their daily routine.
+The best part is there is not much to do or see here.
+Therefore, this becomes a perfect destination for those who want to seek relaxation from their daily routine.
 This village thrives on local life which homes a population of barely thousand people but it is also interesting to interest with the ever- smiling locals and engage into their daily lives, which majorly thrives on farming and local stays.

 There are few ignorant sites in Raithal though, which can be covered during a morning walk, incase you really want to visit one.

 Panchpura: A 500-year old traditional Garhwali house which belongs to Rana Gambhir Singh but what sets apart this garhwali house is that it is earthquake resistant.
 The carvings and architecture is a thing to note in this house though.